Saurav6200907210/SmartCV-Resume/README.md

-# OpenResume
+# SmartCV

-OpenResume is a powerful open-source resume builder and resume parser.
+SmartCV is a powerful open-source resume builder and resume parser.

 The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.